Nine Times Musical Theatre Nodded Toward Polyamory

 “But I’m always true to you, darling, in my fashion.”

 In the case of this song from Kiss Me, Kate, it’s right there in the title: “Always True to You in My Fashion.”
-There are different “fashions,” that is to say “ways,” to be true to one’s partner.
+There are different “fashions,” that is to say, “ways” to be true to one’s partner.
 In the case of Lois, she doesn’t exactly say in what fashion she’s always true to her boyfriend, Bill, in her song, just that she is.
-In between, she cites examples of men who she has been or might be involved with.
+In between, she cites examples of men with whom she has been or might be involved.
 She always seems to get something out of these trysts, like a nice coat or hat.
-Perhaps the way in which she is true to Bill is that his gifts aren’t as fancy but she always returns to him anyway.
+Perhaps the way in which she is true to Bill is that his gifts aren’t as fancy, but she always returns to him anyway.
 Well, as with Ado Annie and Will in Oklahoma!, Bill and Lois end up together, so they must find some common ground, some acceptance of each other.

 “Is it always or?
 Is it never and?”